FauxFaux/ansible-ghetto-json/README.md

   it's hopefully easier just to extend than to switch to a different module, and you won't feel too guilty just copy-pasting it into your codebase.

+If [commentjson](https://pypi.python.org/pypi/commentjson/) is available, it will be used to *read* the file, but comments will be lost on save.
+This is useful for making edits to default configurations shipped with some applications; where the application itself supports comments in JSON, but they're not required.

 Installation
 ------------